Many companies issue stock options for their employees. When used appropriately, these options can be worth a lot of

 - Vesting date: The date you can exercise your options according to the terms of your employee stock option plan

 - Exercise date: The date you exercise your options

 - Expiration date: The date by which you must exercise your options before they expire

 How They Work

 To understand how a typical employee stock option plan works, let’s look at an example.

 Suppose that on January 1, 2019, you are issued employee stock options that provide you the right to buy 1,000 shares of Widget at a price of $10.00 per share.
-You must do that by January 1, 2029.
-On Valentine's Day in 2024, Widget stock reaches $20.00 per share, and you decide to exercise your employee stock options:
+You must do that by Jan.
+1, 2029.
+On Valentine's Day in 2024, Widget stock reaches $20.00 per share, and you decide to exercise your employee stock options.
+At this time:

 - Your grant price is $10.00 per share.